ManchesterJavaCommunity/jmanc/index.md

 ### Location

-Our wonderful sponsor, Auto Trader, have generously offered the event space in their wonderful offices at First Street to host our unconference.
+Auto Trader have generously offered the event space in their wonderful offices at First Street to host our unconference.
 It’s a modern space and has many rooms and corners in which we can relax and have meaningful discussions and conversations.

-For more information about the location, please see the address section below.
+For more information about the location, please see the [contact](/contact) page.

 ### Food & Drink